 Whereas all simulations converge to the same value of G at the pseudo equilibrium under random mating, as soon as there is some preference or some competitive encounter, inter-simulations variance increases.
 It therefore underlines the importance of the complexity of behavioural interactions on the outcome of evolution.

-A) 2.5

-2.0

-1.5

-1.0

-0.5

-0.0

-B)

-4000

-G G + P G + C G + C + P

-3000

-2000